wal-g/wal-g/docs/README.md

 * `WALG_LIBSODIUM_KEY`

 To configure encryption and decryption with libsodium.
-WAL-G uses an [algorithm](https://download.libsodium.org/doc/secret-key_cryptography/secretstream#algorithm) that only requires a secret key.
+WAL-G uses an [algorithm](https://download.libsodium.org/doc/secret-key_cryptography/secretstream#algorithm) that only requires a secret key. libsodium keys are fixed-size keys of 32 bytes.
+To generate a key, you can something like `openssl rand -hex 32` (set `WALG_LIBSODIUM_KEY_TRANSFORM` to `hex`) or `openssl rand -base64 32` (set `WALG_LIBSODIUM_KEY_TRANSFORM` to `base64`).
+Because environemnt variables and cli arguments are prone to accidental leaks, you might want to consider using the `WALG_LOBSIDUM_KEY_PATH` option instead.

 * `WALG_LIBSODIUM_KEY_PATH`

 Similar to `WALG_LIBSODIUM_KEY`, but value is the path to the key on file system.
 The file content will be trimmed from whitespace characters.

+* `WALG_LIBSODIUM_KEY_TRANSFORM`

+The transform that will be applied to the key.
+Usually `base64` or `hex`. `rpad-zero` can be used to zero-pad short keys without warnings.

 * `WALG_GPG_KEY_ID`  (alternative form `WALE_GPG_KEY_ID`) ⚠️ **DEPRECATED**